Key Liberty District golf match postponed

 The Langley and McLean teams don’t get to play there very often.

-“Hopefully we can reschedule to play at Washington Golf again,” Williams said.
+“Hopefully we can reschedule to play at Washington Golf again,” said Williams, who later said the match will be played Sept.
+13.

 (0) comments